Mobile: 0414 585 595

 “People aren’t attacked by their bodies during panic; any more than a car is attacked by its alarm system when the alarm sounds.” ~ Mark Tyrrell

-Research study of effectiveness of hypnosis treatment for anxiety…
+effectiveness of hypnosis treatment for anxiety - Research study

 Hypnotherapy is used effectively to reduce stress and anxiety.

-But, is there sufficient enough research evidence to back that up?
+But, is there sufficient enough research and evidence to back that up?

-Yes, according to Eileen Davis, a Senior Lecturer at the School of Counselling.
-There are quite a number of research studies in existence.
-As a result, she carried out a review on ten of them – for two most common conditions: chronic pain and anxiety.
+According to Eileen Davis, a Senior Lecturer at the School of Counselling, there are quite a number of research studies in existence.
+As a result, she carried out a review of (10) ten of them – for two most common conditions: chronic pain and anxiety.

-This review revealed strong evidence of positive effectiveness of hypnotherapy as treatment to assist in the reduction of pain and anxiety.
+Review revealed strong evidence of positive effectiveness of hypnotherapy as treatment in the reduction of pain and anxiety.
 (Davis, E., 2015, Literature review of the evidence-base for the effectiveness of hypnotherapy.
 Melbourne: PACFA)

 Affirmations for reducing Anxiety